vishalbidwe/docker-docs/content/language/ruby/containerize.md

 ## Run the application

-Inside the `Ruby-docker` directory, run the following command in a terminal.
+Inside the `ruby-docker` directory, run the following command in a terminal.

 ```console
 $ docker compose up --build
 ```

-Open a browser and view the application at [http://localhost:5000](http://localhost:5000).
-You should see a simple Flask application.
+Open a browser and view the application at [http://localhost:443](http://localhost:443).
+You should see a simple Ruby application.

 In the terminal, press `ctrl`+`c` to stop the application.

 ### Run the application in the background

 You can run the application detached from the terminal by adding the `-d` option.
-Inside the `Ruby-docker` directory, run the following command in a terminal.
+Inside the `ruby-docker` directory, run the following command in a terminal.

 ```console
 $ docker compose up --build -d
 ```

-Open a browser and view the application at [http://localhost:5000](http://localhost:5000).
+Open a browser and view the application at [http://localhost:443](http://localhost:443).

-You should see a simple Flask application.
+You should see a simple ruby application.

 In the terminal, run the following command to stop the application.